Risk: Godstorm Strategy Guide

 Some people ask about prices, so I’ve added a link to Amazon.

-This one is a lot cheaper than the $500 price tag for RISK: Black Ops!
+This one is a lot cheaper then the $500 price tag for RISK: Black Ops!

 Risk Factions – Video Game